runpod-workers/.github/profile/README.md

 <div align="center">
 <h1>Runpod | Workers</h1>

-Welcome to Runpod Workers, the official collection of RunPod endpoint workers.
+Welcome to Runpod Workers, the official collection of Runpod endpoint workers.
 Our goal is to provide a robust and diverse set of workers to enhance the Runpod ecosystem and empower users to build their own.
 </div>

 ## Worker Template